scossu/lakesuperior/doc/notes/fcrepo4_deltas.md

 FCREPO4 relies on the `/fcr:metadata` identifier to retrieve RDF metadata about an LDP-NR.
-LAKEsuperior supports this as a legacy option, but encourages the use of content negotiation to do that.
+LAKEsuperior supports this as a legacy option, but encourages the use of content negotiation to do the same.
 Any request to an LDP-NR with an `Accept` header set to one of the supported RDF serialization formats will yield the RDF metadata of the resource instead of the binary contents.